JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 The higher and super-philosophic wisdom of such enlightened and disciplined individuals ultimately instructs them that to doubt God or distrust his goodness would be to prove untrue to the realest and deepest thing within the human mind and soul--the indwelling Presence of God.

 # The Golden Rule.
-"Do unto others as you would have them do unto you" (Tobit 4:15; Matt 7:12; Luke 6:3; UB 1445, 1571 etc.)
+“Do unto others as you would have them do unto you” (Tobit 4:15; Matt 7:12; Luke 6:3; UB 1445, 1571 etc.)

 Some persons discern and interpret the golden rule as a purely intellectual affirmation of human fraternity.
 Others experience this expression of human relationship as an emotional gratification of the tender feelings of the human personality.
 Another mortal recognizes this same golden rule as the yardstick for measuring all social relations, the standard of social conduct.
 Still others look upon it as being the positive injunction of a great moral teacher who embodied in this statement the highest concept of moral obligation as regards all fraternal relationships.
 In the lives of such moral beings the golden rule becomes the wise center and circumference of all their philosophy.